- A4 paper

 - Divide into teams.
-Give each group a chair, a piece of paper, and a pen.
+Give each group a chair (optional), a piece of paper, and a pen.

 - Each team should sit in a horizontal line in front of their chair or a space.
 This will be the 'thinking spot'.

 Play the game

-- The first player should sit on the chair or on the floor.
+- The first player should sit facing the group, either on the chair or on the floor.
 They should think about their chosen activity.

 - The player at the start of the line should ask a question which can be answered with a ‘yes’ or a ‘no’.
-The person on the chair should answer with either a ‘yes’ or a ‘no’ – they can’t say anything else.
+The person on the 'thinking spot' should answer with either a ‘yes’ or a ‘no’ – they can’t say anything else.

-- If the answer is yes, the player should ask another question.
+- If the answer's yes, the player should ask another question.
 As long as the answer is yes, they should keep asking questions until they have asked six, or until they think that they know the activity or badge.

-- If the answer is no, the next player in the line should ask their first question.
+- If the answer's no, the next player in the line should ask their first question.

-- Repeat these steps until someone guesses which activity or badge the person on the chair is thinking of.
+- Repeat these steps until someone guesses which activity or badge the person on the 'thinking spot' is thinking of.

 - Once the team has guessed the activity or badge, they should write it down.
-The person on the chair should explain why they chose it as their favourite.
+The person on the 'thinking spot' should explain why they chose it as their favourite.

-- The player who asked the first question should sit on the chair; the person on the chair should sit at the other end of the line.
+- The player who asked the first question should sit on the 'thinking spot'.
+The person on the 'thinking spot' should sit at the other end of the line.

-- Teams should repeat these steps until everyone has had a turn on the chair.
+- Teams should repeat these steps until everyone has had a turn on the 'thinking spot'.